PHYS3888/Tutorial_ComplexNetworks/README.md

 Consider a vector with 50% 1s: `mean([1,1,0,0]) = 0.5`, or a vector with 80% 1s: `mean([1,1,1,1,0]) = 0.8`.
 We use this property of averaging binary indicators to compute the connection probability.

-### Distance bins

-Run the code below, which makes 10 equally-spaced bins (`numBins = 10`) through the range of body-body distances, and, for pairs of neurons in that distance range, computes the probability that connections exist between them.

-#### Connection probability as a function of distance
+### Connection probability as a function of distance

-Now we want to compute the probability that a connection exists in each of 10 equally-spaced distance bins.
+Now we want to compute the probability that a connection exists in __each of 10 equally-spaced distance bins__.

+The `makeBins` function computes a set of equally spaced distance bins across the given set of distances (e.g., `distMatrixBody`) and, for pairs of neurons in each distance bin, computes the probability that connections exist between them (e.g., using `adjMatrixBody`).

-Set `numBins` and run `makeBins` as below to do this.
+Set `numBins` and then run `makeBins` as below:

 ```matlab
 % The makeBins function hides the dirty work (including removing self-connections from the computation):